rhiot/rhiot/docs/readme.md

 ##### Creating virtual devices

-If you don't have any devices nearby at the moment and still want to play with the Device management Cloudlet, dont't worry - you can still create the new virtual device using the web UI.
+If you don't have any devices nearby at the moment and still want to play with the Device management Cloudlet, don't worry - you can still create the new virtual device using the web UI.

 <img src="images/console-device-prompt.png" align="center" height="400" hspace="30" >